calvinparks/shopping/README.md

 Shopping:

-An AI to predict whether online shopping customers will complete a purchase using the  SCIKIT-LEARN: A FREE MACHINE LEARNING LIBRARY FOR PYTHON.
+An AI to predict whether online shopping customers will complete a purchase using the  SCIKIT-LEARN: A MACHINE LEARNING LIBRARY FOR PYTHON.

 ## Description